Skip to main content

 Impact description explains how the nominee's actions benefited the team, department, or organization.
 This helps selection committees compare nominations across different roles and departments.

-Previous recognition history helps ensure equitable distribution.
+Previous recognition history helps confirm equitable distribution.
 Some programs limit how often an individual can win to give more employees the opportunity for recognition.
 Tracking this prevents the perception that the program favors certain individuals.

 A signature and date line from the nominator attests to the accuracy of the information provided.